MATF-Software-Verification/2024_Research_2024-clang-semantic-checks/README.md

 ```
 Replace the word `strdup` with `lstrcatA` or `lstrcpyA` to try out the other two checkers.

+*Note*: These checkers issue warnings only on *Windows*.

 Another component of this subproject is the ability for users to specify functions that should trigger a warning when invoked.
-To support this functionality, the SecuritySyntaxChecker provides a command-line interface of the following form:
+To support this functionality, the `SecuritySyntaxChecker` provides a command-line interface of the following form:
 ```sh
 $ ./build/bin/clang --analyze --analyzer-no-default-checks -Xanalyzer -analyzer-checker=security.insecureAPI.SecuritySyntaxChecker -Xclang -analyzer-config -Xclang security.insecureAPI.SecuritySyntaxChecker:Warn="a b c" test.c
 ```
 In this example, `a`, `b`, and `c` denote function names for which warnings will be issued.

+### Examples

+See directory [`SubprojectC/examples`][program-examples] for a set of programs you can use for testing the checker.

 [mina-dograjic]: https://github.com/mina-dograjic
 [stemil01]: https://github.com/stemil01